landynit/Active-Directory--IAM-lab/README.md

 ## What is Next

-- Fine Grained Password Policies for privileged accounts
 - Identity lifecycle practice with full documentation
-- Delegation of permissions to helpdesk admin account
-- Full rebuild of the lab from scratch without a tutorial
 - Azure Active Directory and hybrid identity in Stage 2
 - Okta dashboard configuration and SSO setup in Stage 3

----
+## Completed
+- Fine Grained Password Policy applied to IT-Admin group
+- Helpdesk admin account created with delegation scoped to Finance OU only
+- Full lab rebuilt from scratch without a tutorial demonstrating independent mastery

 ## Certifications Being Pursued